 Menno-Olivet Care Center is located in Menno, South Dakota.
 This city has a total of 996 people.
 This proved to be an A rated facility.
 This nursing home was given one of the best ratings we offer.
 A score in this range requires top-notch scores across the board.
 In fact, this nursing home has the distinction of being one of the 25 best nursing homes in South Dakota.
-As you will find below, this nursing home also performed just fine in our category ratings.
-It's hard to find any major flaws in this place's profile.
+As you will find below, this nursing home performed just as well in our category ratings.
+In fact, we gave it straight A's!

 Menno-Olivet Care Center